inside-track/itk_queue/README.md

 Subscribing to queues requires a queue name, the routing key, and a function that will be called when a message is received.
 The message will be the body of the message parsed as JSON.

-If the handler function raises an exception the message will be moved to a temporary queue and retried after a delay.
+If the handler function raises an exception or returns `{:retry, some_message}`, the message will be moved to a temporary queue and retried after a delay.

 ```elixir
 ITKQueue.subscribe("my-queue", "routing.key", fn(message) -> IO.puts inspect message end)